14 Foods You Had No Idea Could Give You Food Poisoning

 Cream-filled pastries and pies

 The problem with these treats is that they’re prepared by hand and then eaten directly—without any additional baking.
 So you’re trusting that whoever has prepared your dessert has indeed washed his or her hands well.
-In tests, the nasty bacteria staphylococcus turns up on the skin of about a quarter of the population—which means they can end up in your pastries.
-And you still face the bugs that can grow in improperly stored dairy if there’s no baking, notes Dr. Thompson.
+In tests, the nasty bacteria staphylococcus turns up on the skin of about a quarter of the population.
+This means they can end up in your pastries.
+And you still face the bugs that can grow in improperly stored dairy if there’s no baking, notes Thompson.

-How to avoid food poisoning: If a cream puff craving hits, make sure you’re buying from a reputable, clean place that’s regularly inspected and certified, says Dr. Diez-Gonzalez.
+How to avoid food poisoning: If a cream puff craving hits, make sure you’re buying from a reputable, clean place that’s regularly inspected and certified, says Diez-Gonzalez.
 While you’re thinking about the foods you should probably stop eating, make sure you also know about these foods you should never eat raw.